liza-kl/liza-kl/README.md

 - I'm currently working on PlantsHub
 - 🐝 Focusing on Angular & React
-- 🏈 Goals for 2020: Working on PlantsHub, a Hotel Website & creating Wordpress Theme
+- 🏈 Goals for 2020: Working on PlantsHub, make some cool stuff with React
-- 🪁 Fun Fact: I love to play the French Horn & Piano 📯 🎹

 ### Languages and Tools: